achenet/SoSiffreScheduler/README.md

 update 9 Oct 2020
 run into a rather frustrating bug - when trying to build a simple functionality to display an entered text, run into "AttributeError - 'tkinter.tkapp' object has no attribute 'output' ".
-Which is rather odd, because I have initialized a 'self.output' field.
+Which is rather odd, because I have initialized a 'self.output' field. but I initialized it AFTER refering to it, hence Python's confusion.
+Fixed.

 update 27 Sept 2020
 starting again, with a more Object Oriented approach this time.